-Collisions with a tractor-trailer are devastating.
-When a 40-ton tractor-trailer crashes into a 2-ton car, the results can be catastrophic.
-Injuries include broken bones, cuts and bruises, whiplash, spinal cord injuries, brain damage, paralysis, disfigurement or death.
+We’ve all experienced the close encounter with a large, overpowering, 18-wheeler on the highway.
+It is a terrifying feeling.
+Tractor-trailer accidents are devastating.
+When a 40-ton semi crashes into a 2-ton car, the results can be catastrophic.
+Injuries include broken bones, cuts, bruises, whiplash, spinal cord injuries, brain damage, paralysis, disfigurement or death.

 Trucking Regulations Are There To Keep You Safe

 - Monitoring Truckers’ Logs (how long they’ve driven between rests)

 - Testing for Alcohol & Drugs

 - Monitoring a Truck’s Load Capacity

 - Inspecting the Truck’s Brakes and Other Safety Devices

 - Hiring regulations – to make sure drivers are qualified

 Although we can’t avoid driving on roads with large trucks, we can keep ourselves safer by knowing a few statistics and following some safety tips: